psecio/websecio/_posts/2012-09-21__Tools-of-the-Trade-Webgoat-DVWA.md

 - Parameter tampering
 - Session management issues

-Each of the lessions has a few sub-sectons, so be sure you have some time to work on these things.
+Each of the lessons has a few sub-sections, so be sure you have some time to work on these things.
 You can always come back later, of course.

 #### DVWA (Damn Vulnerable Web Application)